 Kids… What can I say?
 Some people love them, some people don’t.
 IMO, you should be done with kids by the time you’re 45.
 What I mean is you shouldn’t have more kids at this point.
 They are disruptive.
 Who wants to chase babies around when you’re in your late 40s?
 Little kids are exhausting.

 Anyway, you get a point if you have a stable family life.
 This means there are no dramatic changes on the horizon.
 If you’re single with no kid and plan to stay that way, then you get a point, too.
 In fact, it’s probably easier to retire early if you’re single.
 Changes are disruptive and can easily screw up your finance.
 Let’s stay the course at this point.

 At 45, you’ll most likely be part of the sandwich generation.
 Your parents are older and they may or may not need help.
 Now is the time to talk to them about their future.
 Can they retire and live independently?
 Each case is different so you really need to talk to them.

-- My FIL: He lives in California independently.
-He’s doing well now, but he may need more help in the future.
-His retirement savings is in good shape so we don’t have to worry about finance.
+- My FIL: Mrs. RB40’s dad lives in California by himself.
+He’s doing okay for now, but he may need more help in the future.
+His retirement savings are in good shape so we don’t have to worry about his finance.

 You get a point if you know your parents’ finance and retirement plans.
 Hopefully, your parents saved for retirement so you don’t have to contribute too much.